-• Rifampicin decreased the plasma concentrations of intravenous midazolam by about 60% after 7 days of rifampicin 600 mg o.d.
-The terminal half-life decreased by about 50-60%.

-• Ticagrelor is a weak CYP3A inducer but has only small effects on intravenously administered midazolam (-12%) and 4-hydoxy-midazolam (-23%) exposures.
+- Rifampicin decreased the plasma concentrations of intravenous midazolam by about 60% after 7 days of rifampicin 600mg o.d.
+Terminal half-life decreased by about 50-60%. - Ticagrelor is a weak CYP3A inducer but has only small effects on intravenously administered midazolam (-12%) and 4-hydroxymidazolam (-23%) exposures.

-• Carbamazepine / phenytoin: Repeat dosages of carbamezepine or phenytoin resulted in a decrease in plasma concentrations of oral midazolam by up to 90% and a shortening of the terminal half-life by about 60%.

-• The very strong CYP3A4 induction seen after mitotane or enzalutamide resulted in a profound and long-lasting decrease of midazolam levels in cancer patients.
-AUC of orally administered midazolam was reduced to 5% and 14% of normal values respectively.

-• Clobazam and Efavirenz are weak inducers of midazolam metabolism and reduce the AUC of the parent compound by approximately 30%.
-There is a resulting 4-5-fold increase in the ratio of the active metabolite ( $\alpha$ -hydroxy-midazolam) to the parent compound but the clinical significance of this is unknown.

-• Vemurafenib modulates CYP isozymes and inhibits CYP3A4 mildly: Repeat-dose administration resulted in a mean decrease of oral midazolam exposure of 32% (up to 80% in individuals).
+- Carbamazepine / phenytoin: Repeated doses of carbamazepine or phenytoin resulted in a decrease in plasma concentrations of oral midazolam by up to 90% and shortening of the terminal half-life by about 60%. - The very strong CYP3A4 induction seen after mitotane, or enzalutamide resulted in a profound and long-lasting decrease of midazolam levels in cancer patients.
+AUC of orally administered midazolam was reduced to 5% and 14% of normal values respectively. - Clobazam and efavirenz are weak inducers of midazolam metabolism and reduce the AUC of the parent compound by approximately 30%.
+There is a resulting 4-5-fold increase in the ratio of the active metabolite (a-hydroxymidazolam) to the parent compound but the clinical significance of this is unknown. - Vermurafenib modulates CYP isozymes and induces CYP3A4 mildly: Repeat-dose administration resulted in a mean decrease of oral midazolam exposure of 32% (up to 80% in individuals).

-Herbs and food
+Herbal substances and food

-• Echinacea purpurea root extract decreased plasma concentrations (AUC) of i.v. midazolam by 20% associated with a decrease in half-life of about 42%.

-• St John's wort decreased plasma concentrations of midazolam by about 20 - 40 % associated with a decrease in terminal half-life of about 15 - 17%.
+- Echinacea purpurea root extract decreased plasma concentrations (AUC) of i.v. midazolam by 20% associated with a decrease in half-life of about 42%. - St John's wort decreased plasma concentrations of midazolam by about 20-40% associated with a decrease in terminal half-life of about 15-17%.

-• Quercetin (also contained in Gingko biloba) and Panax ginseng both have weak enzyme inducing effects and reduced exposure to midazolam after its oral administration to the extent of 20-30%.
+• Quercetin (also contained in Ginkgo biloba) and Panax ginseng both have weak enzyme inducing effects and reduced exposure to midazolam after its oral administration by approximately 20-30%.